zekemanalo/portfolio/README.md

 **Fulfillment Center Associate - Seasonal** @ [Amazon](https://www.amazon.com/) _(November 2023 - January 2024)_ <br>
   - Gets orders ready for customers relying on Amazon services
   - Load boxes into trucks for shipment
-  - Ensure product meets quality requirements
+  - Ensured product meets quality requirements
 <br><br>

 **IT Help Desk Technician I - Full Time** @ [Stefanini Group](https://stefanini.com/en) _(June 2022 - August 2023)_ <br>
-Served as a Help Desk Tech at **Mastercard TechConnect** remotely
+Served as a Help Desk Technician at **Mastercard TechConnect** remotely
-  - Assist employees globally via calls, chat, and e-mail
+  - Assisted Mastercard employees globally via calls, chat, and e-mail
-  - Installed, modified, and repaired software and hardware concern to resolve technical issues
+  - Performed troubleshooting, diagnosis and repair of software for an average of 900 clients per month
+  - Assessed client needs in order to provide relevant service solutions or ownership opportunities
   - Ticket management
   - Maintained detailed documentation for system troubleshoot and configurations​
-  - Employee Identity Access Management (Role-based access request)
   - Password reset, unlock and account creation using Active Directory
   - RSA and Microsoft Authenticator account creation and configuration
-  - Windows 10 or 11 OS & Mac OS support
+  - Windows 10/11 OS & Mac OS support
-  - Monitored authentication logs using Splunk
+  - Monitored authentication logs using Splunk for suspicious login activity
-  - **_Technologies used:_** Active Directory, VMware, Office 365, Citrix, Microsoft Azure, BOMGAR, Remedy, RSA, Microsoft Authenticator, Splunk, Global Protect, Palo Alto networks, Airwatch, Jamf, Remedy, Intune, Genesys, Carbon Black
+  - **_Technologies used:_** Active Directory, VMware, Office 365, Citrix, Microsoft Azure Active Directory, BOMGAR, Remedy, RSA, Microsoft Authenticator, Splunk, Global Protect, Palo Alto networks, Airwatch, Jamf, Remedy, Intune, Genesys, Carbon Black, TOAD for Oracle

 **Significant Achievements**:
-  - Led the team in number of tickets completed in Quarter 1 and Quarter 2 of 2023​
+  - Led the team in the number of tickets completed in Quarter 1 and Quarter 2 of 2023​
-  - Recognized as one of the Top Performing Help Desk Technician for providing consistent technical support and training leading to 90% client satisfaction rating​
+  - Recognized as one of the Top Performing Help Desk Technicians for providing consistent technical/customer support and training, leading to a 90% client satisfaction rating
   - Remediated assigned tickets with an average response time of under two hours
 <br>